kotakasahara/IBiSA_tools/doc/source/appendix.rst

 Converting a trajectory file
 -------------------------------------------------------------------------

-*IBiSA_tools* can read only .trr file.
-When you analyze trajectories written in other format, they have to be converted into .trr file.
+*IBiSA_tools* can read only .trr format.
+When you analyze trajectories written in other format, the files have to be converted into .trr file.

 Some tools for the conversion exist.
 Here, a sample code powered by the Python library *MDAnalysis* is presented.::